oracle-livelabs/goldengate/oci-ggs/create/create.md

 ## Task 5: Review the deployment details

-Return to OCI GoldenGate in the Oracle Cloud console.
+Return to the OCI GoldenGate Deployments page in the Oracle Cloud console.
 After the deployment is created and active, you can perform the following actions on the deployment details page:

 [](include:05-deployment-details.md)